wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-work-computer/index.md

 - XL rocker style wooden balance board
 - XL 360 style wooden balance board
 - Fast Anker USB charger
-- Logi USB headset with noise cancelling microphone
-- Kinesis Freestyle 2 ergonomic keyboard
-- Anker vertical mouse
-- Apple Magic Pad 2 that I've made work with Ubuntu - I use this in preference to the vertical mouse as I've found it much more comfortable in most cases.
-- LogiTech C920 web cam
 - Colour laser printer
 - Flatbed scanner
-- IKEA MARKKUS chair with the armrests removed as they are not adjustable and therefore not ergonomic
 - 1800ml vacuum thermos flask for storing water and keeping it cool (keeps it cool for 24 hours, hot for 12 hours)
 - USB Foot Switch Keyboard Pedal for using with VIM (insert mode/normal mode toggle)
 - Mini fridge for Pepsi Max cans
-- Logitech Key light for web cam calls